ArtisanCode/Log4NetMessageEncryptor/README.md

 **Important**

 - The recommended KeySize value is 256 (the maximum permitted).
 This represents the length in bits of the encryption key.
 The encryption key must be _exactly_ this length.
 - Please **do not use this example key ...
 EVER**!!
 Please ensure that you generate a new encryption key in a safe and secure manner.
+You can find a helper program within the sample folder called KeyGen that is able to create a new symmetric key for the MessageEncryptor.
-This key was generated using the following code:
+The sample key was generated using the following code:
 ```cs
 Convert.ToBase64String(new byte[32] {
                 0xDE, 0xAD, 0xBE, 0xEF, 0xDE, 0xAD, 0xBE, 0xEF,